PanwarM/IoT-Penetration-Testing101-guide/README.md

 ### 5. Hardware Exploitation

 ___Flashrom___

-___Desscription:flashrom is a utility for detecting, reading, writing, verifying and erasing flash chips.
+___Desscription: Flashrom is a utility for detecting, reading, writing, verifying and erasing flash chips.
 It is often used to flash BIOS/EFI/coreboot/firmware images in-system using a supported mainboard, but it also supports flashing of network cards (NICs), SATA controller cards, and other external devices which can program flash chips___

 ___Openocd___

 ___Description: OpenOCD is a free software on-chip debugging, in-system programming and boundary-scan testing tool for various ARM, MIPS and RISC-V___